-At the end of the 2021 reporting period, the IDF system has generated approximately 10 months of data prior to first full operations and a further 12 months of data gained during operations.
-At the time of this report being finalised, the 18-month trial period that commenced with the start of operations is approximately 80% elapsed.
+At the end of the 2022 reporting period, the IDF system has generated approximately 10 months of data prior to first full operations and a further 24 months of data gained during operations.
+The 18-month trial period that commenced with the start of operations is now complete and has been reported upon.

-Despite two eagle mortalities having occurred in the first year of operations, collisions are significantly less than pre-construction mortality estimates predicted by the Collision Risk Modelling (CRM) undertaken by Biosis and the cumulative mortalities are expected to be significantly lower than would have occurred without Identiflight operation.
-This is a pleasing result and is strengthened by further ongoing efforts to improve IDF/CHWF system performance and protection of Eagles.
+Despite two eagle mortalities having occurred in the second year of operations, cumulative collisions are significantly less than pre-construction mortality estimates predicted by the Collision Risk Modelling (CRM)

+undertaken by Biosis and the cumulative mortalities are expected to be significantly lower than would have occurred without Identiflight operation.
+This is a pleasing result and is strengthened by further ongoing efforts to improve IDF/CHWF system performance for protection of Eagles.